ytgui/HGL-proto/README.md

 + After evaluation, downloaded datasets are saved at `$HOME/.dgl/`

 ## Evaluation
 > Although this prototype implementation performs excellent performance as the paper illustrated, it is not sufficient for production usage.
-Please consider to re-implement HGL on top of TVM/MLIR/torch.jit/torch.fx (a better official implementation for production is comming soon).
+Please consider to re-implement HGL on top of TVM/MLIR/torch.jit/torch.fx (a better official implementation with production stability is comming soon).

 ### 1. Folder Structure
 + `setup.py`: After your `install` command, it installs a python package named `graph_ext` in your enviroment, which includes all the necessary (Het)GNN kernels.
 So that pure python implemented `HGL-proto` can be decoupled from C/C++/CUDA codes.